shahabqamar/googleTranslate/README.md

 # googleTranslate

-googleTranslate is a JavaScript library which uses with Google Cloud Translation API (v3beta1) to translate webpages.
+googleTranslate is a JavaScript "library" which uses with Google Cloud Translation API (v3beta1) to translate webpages.
 It is meant to provide a replacement/alternative for the now deprecated Google Translate for websites: https://translate.google.com/intl/en/about/website.

 > googleTranslate does not handle API authentication.
 You will need to provide googleTranslate with a proxy URL as part of configuration i.e. `apiProxy`.
 This URL should forward the incoming POST payload from `googleTranslate` along with the valid OAuth 2.0 headers and API key param if set to be required by Google Cloud Translation API.